Klaus Quaet-Faslem: Operation Barbarossa

 In preparation of Operation Barbarossa, the German invasion of the Soviet Union, JG 53 arrived in Mannheim-Sandhofen on 8 June 1941 where the aircraft were given a maintenance overhaul.
 On 12 June, the Geschwader began its relocation east, with III.
 Gruppe moving to Suwałki in northeastern Poland.
 Two days later, III.
 Gruppe transferred to a forward airfield at Sobolewo.

 On 21 November 1941, Quaet-Faslem was appointed Staffelkapitän (squadron leader) of 2.
 Staffel of JG 53, succeeding Oberleutnant Ignaz Prestele who was transferred.

 On 19 August 1942, Quaet-Faslem was transferred and was succeeded by Leutant Walter Zellot as commander of 2.
 Staffel of JG 53.
 On 31 August, he took command of I. Gruppe of Jagdgeschwader 3 "Udet" (JG 3—3rd Fighter Wing), succeeding Hauptmann Georg Michalek.

+Defense of the Reich and death

+In March 1943, I. Gruppe had assembled at Döberitz, located approximately 10 km west of Staaken, for a period of rest, replenishment and preparation for defense of the Reich missions.
+In early April, the Gruppe was ordered to Mönchengladbach after it had received 37 factory new Messerschmitt Bf 109 G-4 fighter aircraft equipped with a pair of 20 mm MG 151/20 cannons installed in conformal gun pods under the wings.
+There, the pilots trained formation flying, operating in Staffel and Gruppen strength, required to combat the United States Army Air Forces (USAAF) heavy bomber formations.
+A few of the more experienced fighter pilots were sent to Brandenburg-Briest for additional training on Y-Control for fighters, a system to control groups of fighters intercepting USAAF bomber formations.
+In early May, the Gruppe had completed its training period and was subordinated to Stab of JG 3 which was under control of 3.
+Jagd-Division (3rd Fighter Division).

 On 17 August 1943 during the Schweinfurt-Regensburg mission, Quaet-Faslem claimed his 48th aerial victory when he shot down a Boeing B-17 Flying Fortress bomber.
-Following aerial combat on 24 October, Quaet-Faslem made a forced landing in his Messerschmitt Bf 109 G-6 (Werknummer 27149—factory number) at Lille.
+Following aerial combat on 24 October, Quaet-Faslem made a forced landing in his Bf 109 G-6 (Werknummer 27149—factory number) at Lille.

 Graves of honor in the Mönchengladbach-Holt cemetery.
 Klaus Quaet-Faslem's gravestone is on the left.

 On 30 January 1944, Quaet-Faslem was killed in a flying accident when his Bf 109 G-6 (Werknummer 15243) crashed in bad weather at Langeleben near Helmstedt.
 Following his death, Hauptmann Joachim von Wehren temporarily assumed command of the Gruppe before Hauptmann Josef Haiböck officially took command on 8 February.
 His grave is located on the cemetery Mönchengladbach-Holt, next to the grave of Wolf-Dietrich Wilcke.